clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

 * Utilises the SQL `UNION` operator alongside a `SELECT` statement to return additional results to the page.
 * This method is the most common way of extracting large amounts of data via an SQL Injection vulnerability.

-## Blind SQLi - Authentication Bypass
+## Blind SQL Injection - Authentication Bypass
 * Blind SQLi is when there is little to no feedback to confirm whether injected queries were successful or not.
 * This is because the error messages have been disabled, but the injection still works regardless.
 * All is need is that little bit of feedback to successfully enumerate a whole database.